simulacrum-amsterdam/simulacrum-press/wp-content/plugins/addthis/readme.txt

 * Position the toolbar at the top or bottom of your page
 * Turn on or off displayed share count
-* Specify the screen width when this tool should appear

 <a href="https://www.addthis.com/register">Sign up</a> and create a registered account with AddThis to access the AddThis mode for this plugin, which offers additional share button configurations and analytics via your AddThis dashboard.
 Analytics include your top performing content, services and tools.